Navan, County Meath, Republic of Ireland

 Studying at Queen’s is a fantastic experience, with so many facilities available for students to benefit from.
 Besides an outstanding opportunity to develop your potential academically, Queen’s offers so much for your personal development too.
 Be it an interest in sport, the arts, or simply some quality social time with great people, the Queen’s community has on offer for students the PEC, the Queen’s Film Theatre, stage performances from drama students, musical recitals from School of Music, as well as the massive Students Union for ‘cost effective’ socialising!

 I submitted my Ph.D. in September 2011, attended my viva in January 2012, and graduated in the ceremonies in July 2012.
 During that time I’ve been appointed as Resident Director to the Council on International Educational Exchange study centre in QUB.
-The CIEE international education programme (the Society, Conflict, and Peace programme) is based at the Institute of Irish Studies.
+The CIEE international education programme (the Society, Conflict, and Peace programme) is embedded within our own Institute of Irish Studies.
 I continue to work very closely with the school of History and Anthropology to encourage international students to attend the school as study abroad students.

 Without the exceptional learning experience and professional development I earned from studying at the school of History and Anthropology, I do not believe I could have been in a position to earn the post.
 It’s a great job that I love, and it allows me to continue my research, travel the world with conferences, and teach on various courses and ensembles for CIEE and QUB.
 My studies at the school have changed my life, both personally and professionally, having moved from an agricultural laboring post in August 2011 to an international education post in September 2011 (all due to my studies at QUB)!